makeyourownmaker/ParametricWeatherModel/README.md

     * Results for non-zero cloud fraction are questionable:
       * Assumes temperature at the base of the cloud equals surface temperature which it certainly does not
-  * Ground and surface temperature range checks start at -150 F and end at 150 F
+  * Temperature range checks start at -150 F and end at 150 F (-100 C and 66 C)
     * This wide range of input values may not be compatible with all the parameterization scheme assumptions
   * Will not work over water, snow ...